 Bloomberg has data on more than 5 million bonds, equities, commodities, currencies & funds.
 It covers most every publicly traded company in the world, and has profiles on more than a million people.

 Navigation in Bloomberg is different from most other databases you use.
 Bloomberg is a decentralized command driven system.
 The commands are represented by codes.
 These codes tell Bloomberg the function you would like the database to perform or the type of information you want on a security or a market for example.
-The Management Library has posted some of the most popular codes.

 Being a decentralized database, there are three things to keep in mind: